Universities with Master's Degrees in Structural Engineering: How to Choose

 How to Select a Structural Engineering School

-Students may want to pursue programs that allow them to choose a specialization.
-Prognosis, simulation and mechanics are a few options that students may select as a concentration.
+- Prognosis, simulation and mechanics are a few options that students may select as a concentration.

 Structural Engineering Program Overviews

 Most program participants hold a bachelor's degree in engineering.
 Some programs admit students with degrees in other areas but may require additional courses to supplement the student's background.
 Students complete approximately 15 credit hours of study in structural and civil engineering courses.
 Students may also be required to take math-oriented courses.
 Topics of study for the structural engineering program include:

 - Prestressed concrete

 - Bridge structures

 - Random vibrations

 Master of Engineering in Structural Engineering

 The Master of Engineering in Structural Engineering program focuses on preparing students for professional practice as a structural engineer.
 Students graduating from the program may seek licensure (P.E).
 Licensure requirements may vary by state and information can be found on the NCEES (National Council of Examiners for Engineering and Surveying) website (www.ncees.org).

 Programs often encourage or require students to minor in a subject with professional emphasis.
 The degree requires about 30 credit hours of coursework.
 At the end of most programs, students complete a structural engineering project, often accompanied by a report or presentation.
 Individuals may take courses in: